Laxma Goud: Style

 Laxma Goud began to interpret his childhood memories of rural and tribal vivacity through an urban grid in which surreal, libidinal tones mingled with fantasy and poetry.
 He created masterful small paintings of village life in a palette of monochrome grays.
 He also drew in pen and ink, and his drawings and etchings from this period are an interesting combination of village nostalgia, the surreal, and the erotic.
 The artist is quoted as saying about this period of visual-erotic exploration, "We come from a culture which spoke openly about the man-woman relationship, about fertility.
 When it recurs in a contemporary context, why should anyone pull a face?"

 Goats, full-uddered, became a signature motif.
 These goats are not just symbols of rural India.
 In Goud's words, "No one cares for a goat except perhaps for the artist who sees in the creature the dogged determination of a people who have learnt to live off their landscape by foraging for what they can get out of it."

-By the 1970s Goud began to explore aquatint in his etchings and also more intensely sexual themes.
+By the 1970s Goud began to explore aquatint techniques in his etchings and also more intensely sexual themes.
 But by the 1980s the artist seemed to return to more traditional roots, exploring various craft forms such as terracotta and reverse glass painting in a more subdued and decorative style.

 He is the head and teacher at Sarojini Naidu School of Performing Art, Fine Art & Communication, University of Hyderabad.